spacetelescope/jwst/docs/jwst/hlsp/description.rst

 annuli centered in the input image.
 The annuli regions are computed to the nearest whole pixel; no sub-pixel calculations are performed.

-This step is not currently included in the :ref:`calwebb_coron3 <calwebb_coron3>` pipeline, but can be run standalone.
+..
+Note:: This step is not currently included in the :ref:`calwebb_coron3 <calwebb_coron3>` pipeline, but can be run standalone.

 Arguments
 ---------